By-Laws of the Inland Empire Section

 (b) The Treasurer shall collect and keep the special funds of the SECTION in the manner prescribed by the Executive Committee.

-(d) The Treasurer shall keep, or cause to be kept, and accurate accounting of all the special funds of this SECTION in a manner prescribed by the Board of Directors.
+(d) The Treasurer shall keep, or cause to be kept, an accurate accounting of all the special funds of this SECTION in a manner prescribed by the Board of Directors.

 (e) The Treasurer shall prepare, or cause to be prepared, all financial reports required by the Corporate or SECTION By-Laws, the Board of Directors, or the Executive Committee.
 The outgoing Treasurer shall give a complete finance report at the annual meeting showing the sources of income and classes of expenditures with the amounts thereof for the preceding year.